ibm-cloud-docs/EventStreams/setting_up_app_vpn.md

 {:step: data-tutorial-type='step'}
 {:tutorial: data-hd-content-type='tutorial'}

-# Connecting applications running outside AWS with VPN access to the Satellite location
+# Connecting applications running outside AWS with VPN access to the Satellite location (Beta)
 {: #satellite_vpn}
-{: beta}

 To connect applications running outside Amazon Web Services (AWS) with VPN access to the Satellite location to an {{site.data.keyword.messagehub}} instance, complete the following set of steps.
 {: beta}